 Associate Professor of Communication B.A., Capital University; M.Div., Trinity Lutheran Seminary; M.A., Ph.D., Ohio State University.
+At Concordia since 1992.

 Legal Notices

 THE FAMILY EDUCATION RIGHTS AND PRIVACY ACT

 Consistent with the Family Educational Rights and Privacy Act (FERPA) or 1974, as amended by S. J. Res 40 (12-30-74), the following statement represents the position of Concordia University Wisconsin with respect to the confidentiality of student records.